ftclausen/ftclausen.github.io/_posts/2017-03-13-lessons_learned_supporting_ci_for_a_javascript_project.markdown

 ## Have an Explicit Version

-**Why?**: Simplicity.
+**Why?** Simplicity.
 Having a single version for your whole project makes it easier to package and deploy.

 It may seem obvious but sometimes projects just organically grow and are built